mikepenz/release-changelog-builder-action/README.md

 ## Token Permission

-Permissions depend on the specific usecase, however this action only requires `read-only` permissions as it will not make modifications to the repository.
+Permissions depend on the specific use-case, however this action only requires `read-only` permissions as it will not make modifications to the repository.

 ### GitHub actions